 Sara – living in a refugee camp.

-Sara is a native of Syria age 33 living in a refugee camp in Turkey, trying to get access to the EU, has a smartphone, but cannot always afford the money to keep cell service, can use it at one point in the camp where Wi-Fi is enabled, has no steady income, rudimentary health care provided in camp which has given her an ID card
+Sara is a native of Syria age 33 living in a refugee camp in Turkey, trying to get access to the EU, has a smartphone, but cannot always afford the money to keep cell service, can use it at one point in the camp where Wi-Fi is enabled, has no steady income, rudimentary health care provided in the camp which has given her an ID card.

 Results